 If you’re the proud owner of a beautiful cockatiel you obviously want to keep it in good health.
 This all starts with a healthy diet; if your bird eats the right things it will contribute massively to them staying in good shape.
 However, it’s not always clear what cockatiels can or can’t eat.
 Fresh fruits are a big part of their diet, but they can’t eat every fruit.

 If you’re here, you’re probably curious, can cockatiels eat watermelon?
 I was wondering the same thing so I did some research on the topic, which I would like to share with you in this article.

-The short answer is this: Yes, cockatiels can eat watermelon without any problems.
+What I discovered is that cockatiels can indeed eat watermelon without any problems.
 These fruits consist mostly of water and carbs but also contain a lot of beneficial vitamins for your bird.
 This makes them a refreshing, healthy fruit for your cockatiel to consume.

 - 1 Is watermelon good for cockatiels?